-The Central Colorado Water Conservancy District (CCWCD), acting by and through a water activity enterprise, is applying for a loan for the Walker Recharge (Project).
+The Well Augmentation Subdistrict (WAS) of Central Colorado Water Conservancy District (CCWCD) is applying for a loan for the Walker Recharge (Project).
 The Project is a water supply retiming effort using the alluvial aquifer of the South Platte River.
-Retimed water supplies will be used as augmentation credits by CCWCD and its two subdistricts: Well Augmentation Subdistrict (WAS) and Groundwater Management Subdistrict (GMS).
+Retimed water supplies will be used as augmentation credits by CCWCD and its two subdistricts: WAS and Groundwater Management Subdistrict (GMS).
 The total Project cost is estimated to be \$18,164,000.
 Funding from each entity will be in proportion to its ownership in the Project.
-All combined, CCWCD, GMS, & WAS are seeking a total of \$15 million in CWCB loans for this Project, of which \$2,250,000 is being sought by CCWCD to cover its 15% cost share.
+All combined, CCWCD, GMS, & WAS are seeking a total of \$15 million in CWCB loans for this Project, of which \$3,000,000 is being sought by WAS to cover its 20% cost share.
 See attached Project Data Sheet for a location map and Project summary.